 - High in polyphenols and fibre, which feeds the good bacteria in your gut and binds to toxins to eliminate them from the body,

-- To get maximum benefit, I ate a range of different coloured fruit and veg from the rainbow, each of which supports different functions in the body.
+- To get maximum benefit, I ate a range of different coloured fruit and veg from the rainbow, each of which supports different functions in the body (23).

-- Oily fish (salmon, mackerel, herring, trout, whitebait, sardines, pilchards) is the best source of anti-inflammatory omega 3 fatty acids as well as vitamin B12 and D, which reduces inflammation and supports the immune system.
+- Oily fish (salmon, mackerel, herring, trout, whitebait, sardines, pilchards) is the best source of anti-inflammatory omega 3 fatty acids as well as vitamin B12 and D, which reduces inflammation and supports the immune system (24, 25).

-- However, fish contains mercury, which is toxic to the nervous system in large amounts, so I avoided high mercury fish (bigeye tuna, king mackerel, marlin, shark and swordfish).
+- However, fish contains mercury, which is toxic to the nervous system in large amounts, so it is recommended to avoid high mercury fish (bigeye tuna, king mackerel, marlin, orange roughy, shark, swordfish and tilefish) (26).

 - Help absorb fat soluble vitamins (A, D, E & K) from the food we consume,